Businesses which file late must pay an additional $400 in late fees.

 - It is not a financial statement.

-- If you do not file within 60 days of being late, your business entity may be administratively dissolved or revoked.
+- If you do not file an annual report by the third Friday of September, your business entity will be administratively dissolved or revoked at the close of business on the fourth Friday of September.
+(Chapters 607, 617 and 620, F.S.)
 Businesses may acquire additional reinstatement fees.

 About Labor Law Poster

 - Federal Law 29 USC Sec.
 666 (I) & 29 Sec.
 2005 states that an an up-to-date compliant Labor Law Poster must be posted in a visible location on the property of business which has at least 1 employee.

 - Penalties and risks of non-compliance with posting regulations can lead to potential fines in excess of $7,000 per instance for failure to post federally required information, and could possibly even lead to lawsuits.